jzhu50/PretendingGreatness_jiayingz16_victorc353_chongtianm_jessicay3632/README.md

 ## Site Description
 This project implements a web application that leverages data visualization to explore and analyze potential patterns and correlations between Elon Musk’s tweets and Tesla’s stock market performance.

-## Direct Access
-Type https://mzhu.tech in the search bar of your web browser.

 ## Install Guide

 **Prerequisites**